-Cacti and shrubs enhance avian community diversity through non-trophic and different functions depending on the season.
+Desert foundation plants enhance avian community diversity through non-trophic facilitation.

+Title still needs work if you can jazz up more?

-Malory Owen, Christopher J. Lortie1, 2, and Nargol Ghazian1*
+Malory Owen, Christopher J. Lortie1, and Nargol Ghazian1*

 1Department of Biological Science, York University, 4700 Keele St, Toronto, ON M3J 1P3, Canada

-2National Centre for Ecological Analysis and Synthesis (NCEAS), 735 State St #300, Santa Barbara, CA 93101, United States

 *Corresponding Author: Department of Biological Science, York University, 4700 Keele St, Toronto, ON, M3J 1P3, Canada.
 Email: nargolg1@my.yorku.ca

 Abstract

-Habitat heterogeneity can be a critical determinant of animal community composition and structure in some systems, impacting the ability of the resident wildlife to colonize different microsites.
-Plants can increase habitat heterogeneity and resources for animal communities.
-However, interactions with plants may be species-specific and can depend on the season.
-Foundation plants can function as agents of structural facilitation, providing different niches for habitat selection.
-We tested if foundation plant species, specifically cacti and shrubs, effects on animal communities are species-specific and temporally dependent.
-We used line transects to record habitat associations of birds at a protected site in the Mojave Desert.
+Habitat heterogeneity is often a critical determinant of animal community composition and structure in some systems.
+Plants can increase habitat heterogeneity and resources for animal communities through provision of habitat, structure, and resources?.
+However, interactions with plants can be species and life-stage specific.
+Here, we tested the hypothesis that foundation plant species, specifically cacti and shrubs, facilitate avian communities by providing structural complexity relative to open microsites.
+We used line transects to record habitat associations of birds at a protected site in the Mojave Desert, CA, USA.
 We found that the bird biodiversity and behaviour were not equally represented across all microhabitats or seasons.
 Diversity and evenness of the bird communities and territorial behaviors were significantly greater at shrubs microhabitats in spring.
-Shrubs can provide structural heterogeneity for the avian community to use as perches, nests, and other non-trophic services because foraging and consumption were observed less often.
-The diversity of birds was greater at cacti than at open microhabitats in the summer; hence, seasonal timing is also an important component of facilitation by foundation plants for bird communities in deserts.
+However, the diversity of birds was greater at cacti than in the open in the summer.
+Hence, seasonal timing is also an important component of the facilitative functions provided by foundation plants for bird communities in deserts.
 This study suggests that non-trophic interactions with plants in addition to direct resource provision are also important ecological mechanisms for maintaining local bird diversity in deserts.

+Ensure the intro now aligns with this hypothesis etc.

 Keywords: Arid, bird, cacti, community, desert, diversity, facilitation, foundation species, habitat heterogeneity, microhabitat, mutualism, positive interactions, shrubs.